thoughts.

 Listening to the wind whistle fiercely outside, we had never appreciated the warmth and comforts of home so much.
 We threw a couple of pizzas in the oven, cracked open a few cold drinks, and cycled between playing Madden football and watching Netflix movies.
 These newly appreciated comforts, along with the knowledge that my work was definitely going to be cancelled the next day, gave me a short, unexpected glimpse of heaven.

-Tuesday, 29 January 2013
+January 29, 2013

 • Living in China